 Most real estate teams provide their buyer’s agents with as many leads as they can handle.
 That’s good because there are a TON of great agents out there who are terrific at following up with and helping potential buyer leads!

 These agents often would way rather be part of a team where someone else (the team leader) does the lead generation, marketing, and so on, so they (the buyers agent) can focus on what they do best: following up, showing homes, and writing offers!

 Focusing on their core competencies and strengths allows buyer’s agents to sell more homes, and even though they pay between 25-75% of the commission to the team, they make far more money in the long run!

 Buyer’s agents, by their very nature, generally prefer NOT to be bogged down in the administrative work.
 Here again is a place the real estate team leader can bring tremendous value.
 By providing capable administrative support, team leaders ensure that buyers agents are able to focus on what they are best at: SELLING REAL ESTATE.

-Coach Michael Hellickson discusses how he successfully segmented the work flow when the Hellickson Real Estate Team grew to over 44 team members!
+Coach Michael Hellickson discusses how he successfully segmented the workflow when the Hellickson Real Estate Team grew to over 44 team members!

-By removing as much as possible from agent’s workloads, and enabling them to focus 100% of their time, effort and energy on speaking and meeting with home buyers and sellers, each agent and the team as a whole were wildly more successful.
+By removing as much as possible from agent’s workloads and enabling them to focus 100% of their time, effort, and energy on speaking and meeting with home buyers and sellers, each agent and the team as a whole were wildly more successful.

 How Will Hiring a Buyers Agent Make Me More Money?

 Silly Billy-Bob, you’re stepping over dollars to get to pennies!
-You could very easily leverage your current ad spread in to well over $500,000 in ADDITIONAL ANNUAL NET INCOME, without giving up your current income!
+You could very easily leverage your current ad spread to well over $500,000 in ADDITIONAL ANNUAL NET INCOME, without giving up your current income!

 How Do I Hire a Buyer’s Agent?